nina-mir/CSC317-assignments/assignment-1/README.md

 # Assignment 1
 ### A guide to create a virtual machine running Linux Ubuntu OS on your computer
-*The information in this guide is based on the work/materials by Robert Bierman and Andrew Scott of SF State CS Dept re: CSC 317 course.
+*Some of the information in this guide is based on the work/materials by Robert Bierman and Andrew Scott of SF State CS Dept re: CSC 317 course.
 (Additional information is included from other online sources.)*
 ***
 ### A short explanation from [IBM](https://www.ibm.com/topics/virtualization):
 #### What is virtualization?